cepdnaclk/e15-4yp-Brain-Computer-Interface-for-controlling-virtual-objects/docs/README.md

 ## Results and Analysis

 <p>Frequency bin components extracted by FFT and Detailed coefficients extracted by wavelet transform were used as features for the classification purpose.
 All the classifications have the ability to perform in real time.
 We used Random Forest, QDA, KNN, Catboost and SVM for classifying.
 In Table II we have compared the accuracies between different classification models.
 Table III gives the TPR of each class with respect to the model.
-The confusion matrix of the KNN model is shown in Fig.7.</p>
+The confusion matrix of the KNN model is shown in Fig.7.Best hyper
+parameters combination for each model is determined by a grid search using 10 fold cross validation as evaluation method.
+KNN model with features obtained with FFT showed the highest accuracy.
+Overall accuracies obtained when using FFT is higher than when using WT.
+Since we have data collected over 5 days we used a 5-fold cross validation to get an estimation of the consistency of accuracies.
+This is shown in figure 8</p>

 <img src="images/tables.png" alt="Accuracy tables" width=300 >